 Traditional self-service password reset solutions offer a web-based process where a user who has forgotten or locked out his password can identify himself, authenticate with something other than the lost or locked password -- for example, by answering a series of security questions -- and reset or unlock his password.

-Since users who forgot their primary Windows password cannot launch a web browser, two additional user interfaces are commonly deployed -- first, a GINA extension DLL (on Windows XP) or a Credential Provider (on Vista or Windows 7) allows users to access self-service from their PC's login screen.
+Since users who forgot their primary Windows password cannot launch a web browser, two additional user interfaces are commonly deployed -- first, a GINA extension DLL (on Windows XP) or a Credential Provider (on Vista or later) allows users to access self-service from their PC's login screen.
 Second, an integrated voice response (IVR) system may allow users to reset or unlock their passwords using their telephone.

 These solutions have worked well for years, but two important market trends are making them inoperable: